vasantakmr/landingui/content/courses/java-intervew-questions/_index.md

   - postgres
 ---

-**The Supabase Course** is a project-based course that builds a Reddit-inspired web app from scratch with Supabase, PostgreSQL, and React.
+**The Java Interview Questions** is a  project-based course that builds a Reddit-inspired web app from scratch with Supabase, PostgreSQL, and React.

 ## 🦄 What will I learn?